JetBrains/kotlin-web-site/docs/topics/object-declarations.md

 {type="note"}

 ### Data objects

-> As of Kotlin 1.7.20, `data object` declarations are still an experimental feature.
-To enable them in your code, set the `kotlinOptions.languageVersion = "1.8"` [compiler option](https://kotlinlang.org/docs/gradle.html#compiler-options) in your build file.
+> Data object declarations is an [Experimental](components-stability.md) feature.
+It may be dropped or changed at any time.
+Opt-in is required with the `kotlinOptions.languageVersion = "1.8"` [compiler option](https://kotlinlang.org/docs/gradle.html#compiler-options).
 >
 {type="note"}